 Try to contribute at least one idea to every step of the writing process.
 Doesn’t have to be the most brilliant one, even the simple/obvious ideas can be very helpful and lead to something interesting.

-Session Guide - running your own sessions
+Run your own sessions